 One of the most important things you can do in any workplace is raise awareness of issues that affect your ability to work safely, so our message is: report it, record it, and repeat it.

 In Tom's case, we were able to source reports from medical professionals and ergonomic experts that said the ongoing repeated strain from pulling himself into his cabin was the cause of his injury.
-However, written evidence would have helped Tom's case and possibly would have led to a faster resolution to his claim.
+However, written evidence of reporting the workplace injury would have helped Tom's case and possibly would have led to a faster resolution to his workers' compensation claim.

 Your safety at work should be your priority at all times.
 When your safety is compromised: report it, record it, repeat it.
 If you need help with a workers' compensation claim, get in touch with our experienced work injury lawyers.